 No. It’s up to Carrbridge residents to decide what they do and don’t want to do to help capercaillie but residents may wish, for example, to create a safe space for their local capercaillie somewhere relevant and practical around the village.
 If residents wanted to pursue this idea the project would work with them to achieve it.

-The Carrbridge Capercaillie Community Ranger, Emma, will only be reinforcing existing guidance regards dog walking around the village.
-As such she’ll continue to encourage dog walkers to voluntarily keep their dogs on leads in the woods north of the village where capercaillie are present.
-If dog walkers wish to exercise their dogs off lead Emma will continue to signpost them to Ellan Wood & Carr Plantation.
+The project is only reinforcing existing guidance regards dog walking around the village and encouraging dog walkers to voluntarily keep their dogs on leads in the woods north of the village where capercaillie are present.

 Capercaillie are both rare and elusive birds so it can be difficult to monitor their numbers.
 As capercaillie typically return to the same lek sites each year surveys at these sites are currently the simplest and most accurate way to monitor the birds.
 The presence of surveyors at leks has not been found to prevent birds from lekking or returning to lek sites as all surveyors follow a strict protocol to minimise disturbance.